The High Impact Program at the Human Systems Online School

 I found the “hard to dos” concept really helpful.
 Translating from values to specific difficult actions seems to reliably generate insights. — Andy Matuschak, Khan Academy

-We all know that sinking feeling, when something we’ve made causes social problems.
-HSC1 helps us to redesign the social systems we’re responsible for, and avoid these problems in future designs.
+Many of us know that sinking feeling, when something we’ve made causes social problems.
+This material helps us to redesign the social systems we’re responsible for, and avoid these problems in future designs.

 One key concept in the course is human values: e.g., open-mindedness, agency, protecting one another, and belonging.
 Most people talk about values using vague terms that aren’t specific enough to name what’s really important for a user.
 We practice naming user values as concretely and specifically as we name user goals and feelings.
 We uncover values through in-person interviews, surveys, and usage metrics.

 And we learn to design systems around values, as well as to measure the connection between systems and values—whether a system supports or blocks the user in living by their values.